How Kratom Affects the Brain

 Green and white strains are more stimulating.
 Therefore, they are more likely to cause headaches of this nature than other kratom strains.

-If you have been using kratom for a long time (think months or years), it’s likely begun to affect your hormones.
+If you have been using kratom for a long time (think months or years), it will likely affect your hormones.
 Kratom, in particular, tends to decrease testosterone levels.

 Our hormones should remain balanced throughout our lives, except for a few age periods during which we experience an increase or decrease in our average levels.